Key takeaways

 Data inputs and classification with Indian GST handling

-A dashboard is only as good as its data, and the tax treatment behind it, guided by 9 key elements to craft a perfect financial dashboard and revenue reporting dashboard.
+A dashboard is only as good as its data, and the tax treatment behind it.

-- Handle Indian GST correctly, show revenue net of GST in the dashboard, maintain GST ledgers separately.
+- Handle Indian GST correctly: show revenue net of GST in the dashboard.
+Maintain GST ledgers separately in the books.

-- Record refunds, credit notes, discounts in contra revenue accounts, keep gross and net revenue clear.
+- Record refunds, credit notes, and discounts in contra revenue accounts.
+Keep gross and net revenue clear.

-These controls prevent errors that turn into tax notices or wrong decisions, such as overstating revenue by including GST or double counting marketplace fees.
+These controls prevent errors that turn into tax notices or wrong decisions.
+Overstating revenue by including GST or double counting marketplace fees are common traps.
+The GST portal's return filing guidelines require that taxable value excludes GST, so your dashboard should match this treatment exactly.

 Common pitfalls to avoid